preactjs/preact/follow-ups.md

 - Address many TODOs
 - Move refs to internal renderCallbacks
-- Rewrite rerender loop to operate on internals, not components
 - Consider converting Fragment (and other special nodes, e.g. root, Portal, context?) to be numbers instead of functions with special diff handling